 –I was able to flex the lid of the JCH case slightly more than the Chinese case, which is more rigid.

 –When loaded with film and picked up by their lids, the JCH bottom fell out of the lid.
 One of the three Chinese cases did the same but two of the Chinese cases held together when picked up by the lid.
 I found that by swapping the JCH and Chinese lids, both could be picked up by the lid safely.
 Maybe other JCH cases are a better fit but to me, this demonstrates that the JCH cases are not built to any tighter tolerances than the knock-off’s.

 –Inside the bottoms of the Chinese cases, I observed some sort of brown marks on the injection mold circles.
 I am guessing this is caused by heat slightly charring the white plastic during manufacture.
 Nothing like this is visible on the JCH case but of course my copy is black.

 –A feature pointed out on another site was that the bottom of the JCH case is inscribed with “JAPAN CAMERA HUNTER” AND “MADE IN JAPAN”.
 However, the Chinese cases are not without charm, sporting the inscriptions “VIVA FILM!” and “MADE IN CHINA”.

-–The ONLY design difference I found was maybe an important one and the reason why the Chinese lids, fit better and are less flexible.
+–The ONLY design difference I found was maybe an important one and the reason why the Chinese lids, fit better and are more rigid.
 Notice that inside the Chinese lid are little lines molded in around the edge.
 The JCH case does not have these.
 They add rigidity and a bit of grip to the lid.

 Anyway, so these cases are simple devices and I don’t want to bore you with too much detail about them.
 I may write again about how they are in use though.
 For now I just wanted to answer the question, should I spring for the Japan Camera Hunter cases or just get the Chinese knock-off’s?